ansible/ansible/hacking/ticket_stubs/use_another_repo.md

 Thanks very much for your interest in Ansible.
 It means a lot to us.

-This appears to be something that should be filed against another project or bug tracker, and let us explain our reasons for thinking this:
+This appears to be something that should be filed against another project or bug tracker.
+Here's why:

    * FILL IN